 How do you see it?

-Next comes Part 3, a B2-level task, where you have to compare and contrast two colour photographs.
+Next comes Part 3, where you have to compare and contrast two colour photographs.
 Once again, this very familiar to most students of English.
 And because you’re working alone, you don’t need to think about how anyone else is describing the pictures or how good their language is.

 The Grand Finale

 Finally, in Part 4, you have to answer six questions which are related to the topic area of the photographs you’ve just been comparing.
-These go from B1 through to B2, and you have to give an immediate response.
+You have to give an immediate response.
 The Test gives you 60 seconds to answer each one, but you don’t need to worry if you don’t use all of that time.
 And by the time you have got this far, you’ve already been speaking for several minutes, so you’ll be able to show off your best spoken English!

 Designed to test you effectively